|Step 1||Download and Read Bradford Academy Handbook|

 - The Online Application can be found here.

-- Entrance screening exams are administered to all new students.
+- Bradford Academy will administer entrance screening exams to all new students.

 - After the interview and after reviewing all other required materials (as stated on the application), the headmaster will make the decision whether or not to admit the student(s).